optymyze-dev/devops-bootcamp/extra/creating-virtual-machines-using-vagrant.md

 # Creating Virtual Machines Using Vagrant
-In this document, you will learn how to automate the configuration of specific virtual machines based on a base image, using Vagrant.
+In this document, you will learn how to automate the creation of virtual machines based on a base image, using Vagrant.

 ## Table of Contents
 * [Resources](#resources)